-In Germany, "Pogge" is the word for frog in the Plattdeutsch (Low German or "Low Saxon") dialect spoken throughout northern Germany (frog is "frosch" in standard High German).
-The frog statue above that sits atop the grave monument of Herr Pogge von Stefan Behrends in Hamburg's Ohlsdorf Cemetery is a visual pun on his surname.
+"Pogge" is the word for frog in Plattdeutsch (Low German), a dialect of German spoken throughout northern Germany and parts of the eastern Netherlands (where it is called Nedersaksisch or "Low Saxon").
+The frog statue shown above sits atop the grave monument of Herr Pogge von Stefan Behrends in Hamburg's Ohlsdorf Cemetery; and is a visual pun on his surname.

 In England, "Pogge" is the common name of the Armed Bullhead or Hooknose fish (Agonus cataphractus), a tidal fish found in estuaries along the English coast.